mdlb83/rvwb11.02.25/PROJECT_SUMMARY.md

 ---

-**Last Updated:** November 2, 2025
+**Last Updated:** November 9, 2025
-**Status:** Core map and bottom sheet functionality working.
-Ready for Google Maps API key configuration and additional features.
+**Status:** App is feature-complete and ready for app store submission.
+All core functionality working, comprehensive testing in place, and build process configured.
+Ready for final testing and submission to iOS App Store and Google Play Store.